Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Cape May Point Lighthouse

-The classic Cape May lighthouse is another must-see in Cape May.
+The classic Cape May lighthouse is another must-see.
 It’s located in beautiful Cape May Point State Park.

 Plan to conquer the 199-stair spiral staircase for breathtaking views.
 Not up for the climb?
 No problem!
 The base features panels that tell you about the history of Lighthouse keepers, or you can just plan to stroll through the park.
 I highly recommend visiting in the Spring when everything is at its most beautiful.